MY LYME DISEASE JOURNEY

 My diagnosis took 25 years, but my health challenges were far from over.
-My Lyme disease journey and the battle for wellness was only beginning.
-If only I had been properly diagnosed and treated when my original tick bite had occurred in 1977, or anytime before 2000.
+My Lyme disease journey and the battle for wellness was merely beginning.
+If only I had been properly diagnosed and treated when my original tick bite occurred in 1977, or anytime before 2000.
 Perhaps my health journey would have been different.
 Perhaps my Lyme relapse would not have happened.
 Perhaps I would still be the active, athletic fireball of a woman I used to be.

 Thank you for taking the time to read my LYME DISEASE story – my fight for wellness.